-If the AER determines that an adjustment will be made, the adjustment is the present value of the estimated marginal increase in forecast capital expenditure in the next Access Arrangement Period attributable to capital expenditure deferred in the 2018–22 Access Arrangement Period.
+If the AER determines that an adjustment will be made, the adjustment is the present value of the estimated marginal increase in forecast capital expenditure in the next Access Arrangement Period attributable to capital expenditure deferred in the 2023/24/-2027/28 Access Arrangement Period.

-Actual capital expenditure will be adjusted to remove any expenditure that is not rolled in to AGN’s regulatory asset base used to determine revenue over the 2018-22 Access Arrangement Period.
+Actual capital expenditure will be adjusted to remove any expenditure that is not rolled in to Multinet’s regulatory asset base used to determine revenue over the 2023/24-2027/28 Access Arrangement Period.

 A discount rate will be applied to account for the time value of money.
 This adjustment will also be required for the penultimate year of the Access Arrangement where finalised actual capital expenditure figures are not available before finalising the regulatory determination.